-As an MxCC student, Chris remembers engaging in encouraging conversations with communication professor John Shafer.
-“I enjoyed such a positive teaching environment at MxCC—the school truly plays a vital role for people looking to complete an associate degree,” Chris said.
+As an Middlesex student, Chris remembers engaging in encouraging conversations with communication professor John Shafer.
+“I enjoyed such a positive teaching environment at Middlesex—the school truly plays a vital role for people looking to complete an associate degree,” Chris said.

 “It’s the kind of teaching that stands out.
 I remember taking an oceanography course when the entire class showed up for a field trip in a tug boat—on a Saturday!”
 Chris recalled.
 “The class was a great mix of ages, as we socialized together that day while learning about ocean life.”

-After graduating in 1992, Chris transferred his credits from MxCC to Southern Connecticut State University, and, in 1995—at age 28—he earned his bachelor’s degree in journalism with a concentration in public relations.
+After graduating in 1992, Chris transferred his credits from Middlesex to Southern Connecticut State University, and, in 1995—at age 28—he earned his bachelor’s degree in journalism with a concentration in public relations.

 Chris’ career path includes a role at the Meriden Record-Journal, and then he served in public relations/media relations positions at Danbury Hospital and Connecticut Children’s Medical Center.
 He currently is the director of public relations at Bristol Hospital and Health Care Group, a position he has held since 2012.

 “Education is so expensive these days.
 I highly encourage attending schools like Middlesex to high school and adult students whom I talk to.
 It’s the difference between graduating with a car payment instead of a mortgage payment,” Chris said.
 “I was looking for affordable, hands-on, high-quality education, and I found that at Middlesex.”